The Removal Of Magic Markers On Photocopied Documents

 By: Erich J. Speckin

-Abstract: This is a method to remove magic marker obliteration’s from a photocopied document without harming the legibility of the photocopy text.
-A study using many different solvents and removal techniques were attempted after the infrared image converter failed to optically erase the marker.
+Abstract: This is a method to remove magic marker obliteration from a photocopied document without harming the legibility of the photocopy text.
+A study using many different solvents and removal techniques was attempted after the infrared image converter failed to optically erase the marker.
 This is a chemical means of extraction.

 I was sent a document by an attorney who had received some photocopied documents as part of a request for some FIA material.
 Certain portions of the document were obliterated with magic marker.
 The examination was to determine what was under the obliterations.
 The first step was to attempt to optically erase the marker with the infrared image converter.
 This was unsuccessful.
 An attempt to make the toner luminesce was also unsuccessful.
-The next attempt was on a light box.
-Then using our fractive index, using a high-resolution color scanner and finally liquid window.
+The next attempt was on a lightbox.
+Then using our fraction index, a high-resolution color scanner, and finally liquid window.
 None of these tests had any results that were of any significance or noteworthy success.

 Since the documents were owned by my client, I knew that a destructive test was OK to perform with the client’s permission.
 I then talked to my father about the possibility of a chemical extraction of the obliterating marker.
 I then spoke to Jerry Richards, formerly of the FBI laboratory, about where to start.
 I then went to Michigan State University and spoke to Dr. Jay Siegel about my problem.
 We decided to try several different solvents and means of extraction and then use the best one.
 We tried: